JurijsNazarovs/ParDim/HowToBoostDownload.md

    Default value is false.
 3. isZipRes - true/false.
 Indicates if zip resulting files when transfer to the dataPath.
 It effects time of running the Downloading part, but not the final result.
-If you believe that your files do not decrease size a lot after compression, for example, downloaded file is already compressed, then put false.
-It will accelerate the Download part of a pipeline.
+If you believe that your files decrease size a lot after compression, then put true.
+   It might accelerate downlaoding and help with a traffic load.
-   Default value is True.
+   Default value is false.

 # 2. Create a table with links to download